Language-Research-Technology/ldac-profile/profile/profile.md

 - MAY have an `annotationType` property which SHOULD be a reference to one or more of the Language Data Commons Modality Terms: SpokenLanguage,  WrittenLanguage,  Song,  Gesture,  SignLanguage,  WhistledLanguage (this information may be summarisable from collection members)

+- MAY have a `conformsTo` property which references a schema file which in turn MUST have `conformsTo` property of  {"@id": "https://specs.frictionlessdata.io/table-schema/"}

 - SHOULD have an `annotationOf` property which references another entity